popei69/reversi/README.md

 ## TODO

 - [ ] Create a configuration file for bundled experiments
-- [ ] Ability to support variation in value: text color, image url, etc.
+- [ ] Ability to support variation in value: Bool, Int, String, etc.
 - [ ] Ability to support remote configuration
 - [ ] Ability to support amount of users affected per experiment